Kilvoctu/aiyabot/README.md

   - 🎲 - randomize seed, then generate a new image with same parameters.
   - 📋 - view the generated image's information.
   - ⬆️ - upscale the generated image with defaults.
 Batch grids require use of the drop downs
   - ❌ - deletes the generated image.
+In Live preview this button interrupts generation process
+  - ➡️ - skips the current image generation in live preview and go to next batch (if there's more than 1)
 - dropdown menus - batch images produce two drop down menus for the first 25 images.
   - The first menu prompts the bot to send only the images that you select at single images
   - The second menu prompts the bot to upscale the selected image from the batch.